ittekiou/EgQE/docs/articles/ZURE-Pulse-Field-Theory.md

 > **Space = $|Δ| ≥ Z₀$**
 > **Gravity = $∇ Z₀$**

-Reality is not sustained by ideal perfection .
+Reality is not sustained by ideal perfection $π$.
 Reality is sustained by **stable generative displacement** $φ$.
 ZURE is the breath of the universe.

-**The ZURE Pulse Field Diagram** visualizes this transition from fictional-complete $π$ → minimal offset $Z₀$ → emergent  → and then to time / space / gravity as three structural expressions of ZURE.
+**The ZURE Pulse Field Diagram** visualizes this transition from fictional-complete $π$ → minimal offset $Z₀$ → emergent $φ$ → and then to time / space / gravity as three structural expressions of ZURE.

 ZURE pulse field canonical diagram
 ![ZURE-Pulse-Field-Diagram](../assets/ZURE-Pulse-Field-Diagram_1.2.png)